neil344/neil344.github.io/index.md

 Congratulations you now have your first website..
 If it doesn't show straight away just refresh ![figure 14.jpg](/assets/images/figure 14.jpg){:class="img-responsive"}

-In further posts we will add pictures to our website and add further themes
+In our next post we will add pictures to our website and configure the header